-With the rapid growth of cities and with vegetable food occupying a place of constantly increasing importance in the dietary, the demand for vegetables has increased greatly during the past few years.
-An ever-increasing number of persons are looking to the growing of vegetables as a source of their income, particularly on highly specialized vegetable farms or in connection with other less-intensive types of agriculture.
+With the rapid growth of cities and with vegetable food occupying a place of constantly increasing importance in the dietary, the demand for vegetables has undergone a great development within the past few years.
+An ever-increasing number of persons are looking to the growing of vegetables as a scurce of all or part of their income, not only on highly specialized vegetable farms and in connection with other less intensive types of agriculture, but also in home and school gardens.

-In view of this growing interest in vegetable culture, the Department of Vegetable Gardening offers the following course.
-This course is intended to meet the needs of persons who desire to obtain, in a short time, a fundamental knowledge of the principles and practices of commercial vegetable growing.
-The principles underlying successful vegetable production, storage, and marketing are discussed, together with experimental evidence when available.
-Methods of applying these principles to different types of vegetable gardening are described.
+In view of this wide and growing interest in vegetable culture, the Department of Vegetable Gardening offers two courses to meet the needs of those who are not able to take a regular college course but who desire to obtain in a short time a fundamental knowledge of the principles and practices of vegetable growing.
+The principles underlying successful vegetable production are discussed, and methods of applying these principles in different types of vegetable gardening are described.
+Care is taken to so shape the work that it will be of service to persons who have already gained field experience, although it should be of value also to those interested in home and school gardening.

-This course is designed especially for students who have had farm experience.
-It should be of value to owners or to those who plan to become managers or superintendents of vegetable farms.